 The Department of Medicine, Shands & UF, and the VAMC utilize computerized patient care and educational systems.
 Both the inpatient and outpatient charts at Shands/UF are in Epic, an electronic medical record system.
 All radiographic studies are available through Epic, as well as labs, daily notes, clinic notes, and studies creating a fully integrated patient care system.

 The VAMC has the national VA CPRS electronic medical record system.
 Both hospitals have team rooms and call rooms equipped with multiple computers and printers.
 Upon arrival to the Department of Medicine each resident is given an email account through the department.
-The University of Florida also provides home internet access through a dial-up service called Gatorlink.
 Many of the day to day activities of residents can be found on-line at the residency home page at http://residency.medicine.ufl.edu/.
-Finally, the office of Graduate Medical Education provides every resident access to Up To Date (on line medical reference) from any Shands Computer.
+Finally, the office of Graduate Medical Education provides every resident access to Up To Date (on line medical reference) from any Shands Computer and their personal mobile device.
 In addition, the University of Florida Health Sciences Library has access to hundreds of on-line full text medical journals including the New England Journal of Medicine, JAMA, and the Annals of Internal Medicine, which are accessible from home through remote login.

 Fun and Games

 Throughout the year the residents in the Department of Medicine gather for activities outside of the hospital.
 Every fall there is a picnic and field day for all residents and their families.
 Every year residents celebrate the holiday season at the annual Holiday Party.
 Often residents gather at local restaurants to share a relaxed night out for dinner and fun.
 They can all be seen together at football, baseball, and basketball games enjoying the best that Division I NCAA athletics has to offer.
 At the end of the year there is a large party for all the residents and their families to enjoy.